open-component-model/ocm-website/content/en/docs/context.md

 ## How can this improve?

-The major problem at hand here is the absence of one aligned software component model, consistently used across the enterprise, to manage compliant software components and their technical artifacts.
+The major problem at hand here is the absence of one aligned software component model, consistently used across the enterprise, to manage compliant software components and their technical artefacts.
 Such a model would help not only with streamlined deployments to public and private cloud environments, but also in various other areas of lifecycle management like compliance processes and reporting.
-This software component model must describe all technical artifacts of a software product, and establish an ID for each component, which should then consistently be used across all lifecycle management tasks.
+This software component model must describe all technical artefacts of a software product, and establish an ID for each component, which should then consistently be used across all lifecycle management tasks.

-Here, it is also crucial to understand that setting up local environments often requires the use of artifacts stored local to the environment.
+Here, it is also crucial to understand that setting up local environments often requires the use of artefacts stored local to the environment.
-This is especially true for restricted or private clouds, in which it is usually not possible to access artifacts from their original source location (due to restricted internet access), leading to the fact that artifacts need to be transported into these environments.
-This local deployment scenario requires that software components must clearly separate their ID from the location of their technical artifacts, so that this technical location may change, without changing the ID.
-At the same time the environment-local location of the artifacts must be retrievable using this identity.
+This is especially true for restricted or private clouds, in which it is usually not possible to access artefacts from their original source location (due to restricted internet access), leading to the fact that artefacts need to be transported into these environments.
+This local deployment scenario requires that software components must clearly separate their ID from the location of their technical artefacts, so that this technical location may change, without changing the ID.
+At the same time the environment-local location of the artefacts must be retrievable using this identity.

 At its heart, the model has to be technology-agnostic, so that not only modern containerized cloud software, but also legacy software is supported, out-of-the-box.
 It simply has to be acknowledged that companies are not able to